 Ask yourself a simple question.
 If you had to embark on a new website project for your business or organization with an agency or a web development company, what is the first thought or feeling that comes to you?
 Is it frustration?
 Stress?
 A feeling of being overwhelmed?
 Do you know anyone that feels they have been burned on a website project before?

 Here’s the good news.
 It’s getting better.
 Since the success and failures of software development projects have been measured, the percentage of successful projects has increased two-fold.
-There are some freelancers, agencies and web development companies that are taking ownership of the communication problem and building in established points for clear, concise communication at regular intervals into their production timelines.
-They’re creating opportunities for demonstrations of project progress, collaboration and feedback into their processes.
+There are some freelancers, agencies, and web development companies that are taking ownership of the communication problem and building in established points for clear, concise communication at regular intervals into their production timelines.
+They’re creating opportunities for demonstrations of project progress, collaboration, and feedback on their processes.

-Failure, frustration, mistrust, disappointment and unmet expectations is still the outcome of the majority of software and website development projects.
-Your next software or website project could potentially be a failure, or at least be a disappointment, unless you take ownership of the following:
+Failure, frustration, mistrust, disappointment, and unmet expectations are still the outcome of the majority of software and website development projects.
+Your next software or website project could potentially be a failure, or at least be a disappointment unless you take ownership of the following:

 - Choosing the right website design and development partner

 - Understanding that communication and collaboration is a two-way street

 - Having top-down buy-in to the solution, engagement in the process, and accountability in the outcome